ubc-vision/vivid123/README.md

 ## Run batch generation tasks
 We have supported running batch generation tasks on both PC and SLURM clusters.
 ### Prepare batch generation config yaml file
 We tested our method on 100 [GSO](https://app.gazebosim.org/GoogleResearch/fuel/collections/Scanned%20Objects%20by%20Google%20Research) objects.
 The list of the objects is in `scripts/gso_metadata_object_prompt_100.csv`, along with our labeled text prompts if you would like to test prompt-based generation yourself.
 We have rendered the 100 objects beforehand.
 It can be downloaded [here](https://drive.google.com/file/d/1A9PJDRD27igX5p88slWVF_QSDKxaZDCZ/view?usp=sharing).
 You can decompress the content into `gso-100`.
-Then simply run
+Then simply run the following line to prepare a batch generation job on a PC:
 ```bash
 python -m scripts.job_config_yaml_generation
 ```
-to run on a PC, or
+.
+Or run the following line to prepare a batch generation job on a SLURM cluster:
 ```
 python -m scripts.job_config_yaml_generation --run_on_slurm
 ```
-to run on a SLURM cluster.
-This will put all the yaml files in a new folder called `tasks_gso`.
+All the yaml files will be generated in a new folder called `tasks_gso`.

 ### Batch generation
 ```bash